PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/listing-v2.md

 After selecting another shop than the current, I should return to the first page (issue <a href="[https://github.com/PrestaShop/PrestaShop/issues/9612](https://github.com/PrestaShop/PrestaShop/issues/9612)">9612</a>)

 If on the last page all products are deleted, I should return to the first page (issue <a href="[https://github.com/PrestaShop/PrestaShop/issues/14713](https://github.com/PrestaShop/PrestaShop/issues/14713)">14713</a>), it's the same behavior another listing

+### Product Preview

+WHEN the product is associated to more than one store THEN A dropdown is displayed next to the list of store.

+WHEN the dropdown is pressed
+THEN
+It add to the product list all the product in each store in a preview panel.
+The inital row displays '-' for all the column

 ## Deleted categories and products associated